jakenelsonnn/wordl/README.md

 ![Screenshot](screenshots/Five-letter-game-screenshot.jpg)

-* Stats: View a bar chart of the games won for five letter games.
-* History: View the game history "mosaic."
-(NEW)
 * Four Letter Game: Launch a four letter game.
 * Six Letter Game: Launch a six letter game.
+* History: View the game history "mosaic."
+* Stats: View a bar chart of the games won for five letter games.
 * Themes: Allows you to change the colors on the game grid.
 Not yet implemented.
 * Settings: Opens a window to change some settings in the game.
 Not yet implemented.